-3.15.3 Early Retirement
+3.14.3 Early Retirement

-A full-time salaried employee may elect to retire prior to the normal retirement age of 65 through one of the following retirement options:
+A full-time salaried employee may elect to retire before the normal retirement age of 65 through one of the following retirement options:

 a.
-Officially early retirement from Northern Oklahoma College must meet all of the following conditions: (1) ceasing to be a salaried employee of this or any other public college or school in the State of Oklahoma; (2) qualifying on the basis of age and/or other criteria for full retirement benefits under the then current statutes and regulations governing the Oklahoma Teacher Retirement System; (3) completion of twenty-five (25) years of service creditable at Northern Oklahoma College under definitions in this policy; and (4) active service with the College until the attainment of age 62 or the then current age for eligibility for Social Security benefits under federal law, whichever is older.
+Officially, early retirement from Northern Oklahoma College must meet all of the following conditions: (1 ceasing to be a salaried employee of this or any other public college or school in the State of Oklahoma; (2) qualifying based on age and/or other criteria for full retirement benefits under the then current statutes and regulations governing the Oklahoma Teacher Retirement System; (3) completion of twenty-five (25) years of service creditable at Northern Oklahoma College under definitions in this policy; and (4) active service with the College until the attainment of age 62 or the then-current age for eligibility for Social Security benefits under federal law, whichever is older.

-Retirees qualifying for and exercising the official early retirement option may request that their individual employee health and dental insurance premiums under the then current college plan be paid until age sixty-five by Northern Oklahoma College and that continued dependent coverage be provided at employee expense.
-Upon reaching age sixty-five health insurance coverage, dental insurance coverage, and group life insurance coverage ceases upon Medicare eligibility.
-When a retiree reaches age sixty-five and has a dependent who has not, the College will allow continuation of dependent coverage on its health plan employee/retiree expense.
+Retirees qualifying for and exercising the official early retirement option may request that their individual employee health and dental insurance premiums up to the defined contribution amount of the current college plan be paid until age sixty-five by Northern Oklahoma College and that continued dependent coverage be provided at employee expense.
+Upon reaching age sixty-five, health insurance coverage and dental insurance coverage cease upon Medicare eligibility.
+When a retiree reaches age sixty-five and has a dependent who has not, please contact Human Resources, as we have to consult our OKHEEI wrap documentation for eligibility.

 b.
-Personal early retirement may be elected by any full-time salaried employee provided the following conditions are met: (1) ceasing to be a salaried employee of this or any other public college or school in the State of Oklahoma; (2) qualifying for full or partial retirement benefits under the then current statutes and regulations governing the Oklahoma Teacher Retirement System; and (3) completing fifteen (15) years of actual continuous service at Northern Oklahoma College immediately prior to exercising a personal early retirement option.
+Personal early retirement may be elected by any full-time salaried employee provided the following conditions are met: (1) ceasing to be a salaried employee of this or any other public college or school in the State of Oklahoma; (2) qualifying for full or partial retirement benefits under the then current statutes and regulations governing the Oklahoma Teacher Retirement System; and (3) completing fifteen (15) years of actual continuous service at Northern Oklahoma College immediately before exercising a personal early retirement option.

-Retirees who choose to exercise the personal early retirement option at age fifty-eight or older may request that health and dental insurance be continued as above with the College paying one-half the employee premiums and the retiree paying for the other half and for dependent coverage, if desired, until age sixty-five.
-Upon reaching age sixty-five health and dental insurance coverage ceases upon Medicare eligibility and the group life insurance will terminate.
-When a retiree reaches age sixty-five and has a dependent who has not, the College will allow continuation of dependent coverage on its health plan employee/retiree expense.
+Retirees who elect the personal early retirement option at age fifty-eight or older may request continuation of health and dental insurance under the same terms as active employees.
+The College will contribute up to 50% of the then-current college-defined contributions amount, while the retiree is responsible for the remaining employee premium and any dependent coverage, if desired, until the retiree reaches age sixty-five.

+Upon reaching age sixty-five, health and dental coverage ceases upon eligibility for Medicare.
+Dependent coverage may continue health and dental insurance coverage ceases upon Medicare eligibility.
+When a retiree reaches age sixty-five and has a dependent who has not.

-Employees separating or terminated from the College employment not meeting stated conditions for retirement will not receive retirement benefits.
+Employees who are separated or terminated from the College employment not meet the stated conditions for retirement will not receive retirement benefits.
 Employees may continue on the College health insurance plan for up to eighteen months at their own expense under the provisions of COBRA.
-Employees separating or retiring from the College prior to age sixty-five forfeit all benefits, except those specifically granted and stated under the early retirement provision.
-Upon review it may be determined that an institutional advantage may exist by offering incentives for early retirement to an individual or group of individuals.
+Employees separating or retiring from the College before age sixty-five forfeit all benefits, except those specifically granted and stated under the early retirement provision.
+Upon review, it may be determined that an institutional advantage may exist by offering incentives for early retirement to an individual or group of individuals.
 Such incentives shall be clearly stated in writing to the specific individuals and in no case shall be interpreted as being generally applicable or continuing unless a Board of Regents policy is adopted.
 The policy statement shall apply only under the conditions stated and for the time period indicated.

-3.15.4 Employment of Retirees
+3.14.4.
+Employment of Retirees